Liquescent-Development/timebridge/packages/adapters/graylog/README.md

   timeout: 15000, // 15 second timeout
 });

-// For Graylog 6.x+ with stream filtering by name const v6Adapter = new GraylogAdapter({
+// For Graylog 6.x+ with stream filtering by name (New in v0.0.7!) const v6Adapter = new GraylogAdapter({
   url: "http://graylog.example.com:9000",
   apiToken: "your-api-token", // API token recommended for v6
   apiVersion: "v6", // Required for Graylog 6.x
   pollInterval: 2000,
-  streamName: "Application Logs", // Filter by human-readable stream name });
+  streamName: "Application Logs", // NEW: Filter by human-readable stream name });

 // Or use stream ID directly if you know it (24-char MongoDB ObjectId)